Last modified: June 06, 2026

 ifconfig (8) - configure a network interface

-netstat (8) - Print network connections, routing tables
+netstat (8) - print network connections and routing tables

 apropos -e zip